Roads west of North Platte remain closed

 Myers said there is still some hotel availability for travelers, but for trucks, “we’re past our limit of what our resources can handle.”

-David Kling, Keith County Emergency Management Services director, said his area received 8-10 inches of snow and with the wind, there are numerous drifts causing issues.
+David Kling, Keith County Emergency Management Services director, said his area received 8 to 10 inches of snow and with the wind, there are numerous drifts causing problems.

 “(Travel) should be at a standstill,” Kling said.
 “Everything is closed or impassable I think is the way the state is calling it, but you still have a lot of people who are out and about and getting stuck.”